organisciak/dissertation/README.md

 This project outlines Peter's dissertation research and writing.

-Writing can be found in #/documents, one document per chapter.
-It's written in Markdown (a text-only format), but is easily converted to laTex or HTML with [Pandoc http://johnmacfarlane.net/pandoc/getting-started.html].
+Writing can be found in [/documents](documents/), one document per chapter.
+It's written in Markdown (a text-only format), but is easily converted to laTex or HTML with [Pandoc](http://johnmacfarlane.net/pandoc/getting-started.html).

 ## To Compile